 Data obtained from salary.com revealed that the average foreign exchange trader’s salary at the entry level in the world’s biggest economy was $76,458 as of July 27, 2020.
 However, the range typically falls between $42,048 and $97,964 for the rest of the world.

+It should be noted that currency trading is among the top lucrative jobs.
 Bank forex traders only make up 5% of the total number of currency traders around the world, with other retail forex speculators accounting for the remaining 95%.
 But even at that, these few bank traders account for 92% of all forex volumes globally.

 So, how can one become a good Forex trader?